Transplant Institute Education & Research

 Transplantation offers hope and healing to people with a wide range of serious ailments, such as heart or lung failure, cystic fibrosis, pulmonary fibrosis and hypertension, diabetes- or hypertension-related kidney failure, hepatitis, cirrhosis, liver cancer, hematologic malignancies, polycystic kidney disease, lupus, hemolytic uremic syndrome, other genetic and immunologic maladies, and facial deformities.

-Specialists at NYU Langone Health’s Transplant Institute work to advance all types of transplantation medicine, including heart, lung, adult and pediatric kidney, liver, pancreas, bone marrow, and face transplantation.
+Specialists at the NYU Langone Transplant Institute work to advance all types of transplantation medicine, including heart, lung, adult and pediatric kidney, liver, pancreas, bone marrow, and face transplantation.

 Our Transplant Institute was among the first in the United States to completely integrate medical and surgical specialists’ clinical and academic work under a single structure and organization.
 This collaboration and coordination—among surgeons, medical physicians, scientists, nurses, social workers, and pharmacists—fosters seamless patient care, groundbreaking research, and a fertile training ground for the next generation of transplantation specialists.